Taking Baby's Temperature

 Any fever in a child who is lethargic (doesn't awaken easily), looks ill, or isn't responsive

-If a child has other concerning symptoms such as decreased urination, stiff neck, severe headache, earache, throat pain, or seizure
+If a child has other concerning symptoms such as decreased urination, stiff neck, severe headache, difficulty breathing, earache, throat pain, or seizure

-When you call your child's health care provider, give him or her the actual reading on the thermometer and say where the temperature was taken.
+When you call your child's healthcare provider, give him or her the actual reading on the thermometer and say where the temperature was taken.
 Was it in the ear, the underarm, the forehead, or the rectum?
-Be ready to tell your doctor about any symptoms that your child may have.
+Be ready to tell your healthcare provider about any symptoms that your child may have.
 Try to stay relaxed.
 Listen to his or her questions and answer them as accurately as possible.

 How to treat it

 Fever is part of the body’s natural immune response.
 It helps fight infection.
 But a fever can make an infant or child fussy and uncomfortable.
 You may wish to treat the fever with acetaminophen or ibuprofen.
-Follow the package instructions carefully or the dosing instructions given to you by your health care provider.
-When given correctly, these medications usually will make the fever go down, although it may not return to normal.
-If a temperature doesn't respond to fever medication, this doesn't mean that a child is more seriously ill.
+If your child is under the age of 2 years, talk with your healthcare provider before giving medicine.
+Follow the package instructions carefully or the dosing instructions given to you by your healthcare provider.
+When given correctly, these medicines usually will make the fever go down, although it may not return to normal.
+If a temperature doesn't respond to fever medicine, this doesn't mean that a child is more seriously ill.
 If the fever does come down, expect it to rise again in about 3 to 4 hours, as the medicine wears off.
-You may give another dose, if needed, every 6 hours, or as directed by your child's health care provider.
+You may give another dose, if needed, every 6 hours, or as directed by your child's healthcare provider.

 Before giving your child medicine, make sure he or she is not dressed too warmly.
 Loose, comfortable clothing is best.
 A lukewarm bath may also help your child feel better.
 Avoid making your child cold, such as with a cold bath or ice packs.
 This will make him or her shiver and can make the temperature go higher.
 Never use alcohol baths or wipes because the alcohol can be absorbed through the skin and cause serious illness.

 While fever itself is not dangerous, it can cause dehydration.
 Make sure your child is drinking plenty of fluids.
-If you have any concerns about how your child's fever and symptoms, speak with your child’s doctor.
+If you have any concerns about how your child's fever and symptoms, speak with your child’s healthcare provider.